 Level 4—Appropriate service from drop-down list

-Staff must not generate a service authorization for Workforce Solutions Office referrals.

-A-406-4: The National Employment Team
+A-403-3: The National Employment Team

-In addition to the VR Business Relations team, the Council of State Administrators of Vocational Rehabilitation (CSAVR) is working with businesses and state VR agencies to develop a national VR business network, the NET (National Employment Team).
-The vision is for the creation of a coordinated approach to serving business customers through a national VR network that specializes in employer development, business consulting, and corporate relations.
-The TWC VR State Office Program Specialist for Workforce Alliances is the point of contact for CSAVR's NET.
-They pass along job leads and information to the regional business relations coordinators.
+In addition to the VR Business Relations team, the Council of State Administrators of Vocational Rehabilitation (CSAVR) works with businesses and state VR agencies to develop a national VR business network, the NET (National Employment Team).
+The purpose allows for a coordinated approach to serving business customers through a national VR network that specializes in employer development, business consulting, and corporate relations.
+The TWC-VR program specialist is the point of contact for CSAVR's NET.
+They pass along job leads and information to the business relations team.

 For additional information, see the CSAVR Business Relations page.